13pixlar/sticky-list/readme.txt

 = 1.5 =
 * Added support for Gravity PDF
 * Added support for "limit entries" and "No Duplicates"
+* Fixed an issue with embedd dropdown
+* Fixed an issue with filtering on user id in shortcode
 * Added multiple values separator setting
 * Fixed an issue with file uploads